Survival statistics for liver cancer

 Outlook means the likely outcome of your disease and treatment.
 Your doctor may call this your prognosis.
 With liver cancer, the likely outcome and treatment depends on how advanced the cancer is when it is diagnosed (the stage of your cancer).

 Below, we have quite detailed information about the likely outcome of different stages of liver cancer.
-The statistics we use are taken from a variety of sources, including the opinions and experience of the experts who check every section of Cancer Research UK's patient information.
-They are intended as a general guide only.
+The statistics are intended as a general guide only.
 For a more complete picture in your case, you need to speak to your own specialist.

 We include statistics because people ask for them, but not everyone wishes to read this type of information.
 Remember you can skip this page if you don't want to read it, you can always come back to it.